GoogleCloudPlatform/nvidia-merlin-on-vertex-ai/README.md

 4. Wait for the Kernel to finish loading.
 You can follow the status of this task in the `Activity Log` on the right side panel.
 5. Follow the instructions on the notebooks provided in this repository.
 Make sure you are executing these notebooks with the newly installed kernel (merlin-vertex-dev).

-If you have any question or if you found any problem with this repository, please file a bug in this page.
+If you have any questions or if you found any problems with this repository, please report a bug in this page.